scalabridgelondon/lesson-plans/level1/expressions-types-values.md

 "Bronte".take(1 + 2)
 ```

-> Is it possible to run this expression?
+> Is it possible to evaluate this expression?

 *A difficult question, as we haven't explained that arguments can be expressions*